-Note that $T$ also represents a value $a_N \equiv 1\;(N)$.
-We now use an idea presented for example by Zagier \cite{zagierquadraticnumberfields}.
-The matrix $T$ corresponds to an ideal class in the narrow sense $\mathfrak{k}$ of an imaginary quadratic field $K = Q(\sqrt{-\det(T)})$.
-The existence of $a_N$ yields an element of $\mathfrak{k}$ which has norm $a_N$ over $\Q$.
-We now consider the ray class group associated to the principle ideal $(N) \subseteq \mathfrak{O}_K$ in the integers of $K$.
-We know that there is ray class $\mathfrak{k}'$ containing an element which has norm $a_N \equiv 1\;(N)$.
-Then by theorem VII(13.2) of \cite{neukirchalgzt} there are infinitely many splitted prime ideals in $\mathfrak{k}'$ by the same argument Zagier uses in \cite[sec 6]{zagierquadraticnumberfields}.
-This yields the existence of $p_N$. \end{eproof}
+The index $T$ also represents an $a_N \equiv 1\;(N)$.
+Indeed, it corresponds to an ideal class $\mathfrak{k}$ in the narrow sense of the imaginary quadratic field $K = \QQ\big(\sqrt{-\det(T)}\big)$.
+To prove the existence of $a_N$ it suffices to prove that there is an element of $\mathfrak{k}$ that has norm $a_N$ over $\QQ$.
+We consider the ray class group associated to the principal ideal $(N) \subseteq \mathfrak{O}_K$ in the ring of integers of $K$.
+We know that there is a ray class $\mathfrak{k}'$ containing an element that has norm $a_N \equiv 1\;(N)$.
+By \citespinorneukirch and an argument paralleling the one in \citespinorzagier, there are infinitely many split prime ideals in $\mathfrak{k}'$.
+This proves the existence of $p_N$. \end{proof}